 - Approved: The employee has approved the contents of the one-on-one, and no further changes can be made by either the manager or the employee.
 It also means that the one-on-one can no longer be deleted.

-When the one-on-one is in the Draft or Active states, you can add other participants that were present at the meeting or add action items.
+When a one-on-one is in the Draft or Active states, you can

-- Action items are small task agreements between the manager and their employee that the employee has to complete before the next one-on-one.
+- Add action items.
+Action items are small task agreements between the manager and their employee that the employee has to complete before the next one-on-one.